Molossians: Molossian royalty

-The most famed member of the Molossian dynasty was Pyrrhus, who became famous for his Pyrrhic victory over the Romans.
+The most famed member of the Molossian dynasty was Pyrrhus, who became famous for his several Pyrrhic victories in battle over the Romans.
 According to Plutarch, Pyrrhus was the son of Aeacides of Epirus and a Greek woman from Thessaly named Phthia, the daughter of a war hero in the Lamian War.
 Pyrrhus was a second cousin of Alexander the Great.
 Moreover, Olympias, the mother of Alexander the Great, was a member of this celebrated sovereign house.

 History

 Molossian core

 During the Late Bronze Age the Molossians were probably located over much of the central and western ranges of the Pindos.
-They were among the known Greek tribes of the Mycenaean period (1600–1100 BC).
+They were among the known Greek tribes of the Mycenaean period (1600–1100 BC) after the Proto-Greek split.
 The area of Pogoni has been regarded as the heartland of the Molossian tribes due to the large number of tumuli burials found in this region dating from that time.
 They initially lived in small unwalled settlements, kata komas, mainly scattered in the river valleys and lakeside areas of central Epirus.
-Among those settlements the most excavated were located in Liatovouni at the confluence of the Aoös and Voidomatis rivers at the valley of Konitsa established in the 13th-12th century B.C and Vitsa (from 9th century B.C).
+Among those settlements the most excavated were located in Liatovouni at the confluence of the Aoös and Voidomatis rivers at the valley of Konitsa established in the 13th–12th century B.C and Vitsa (from 9th century B.C).
 At the earliest burial at Liatovouni Mycenaean weapons were unearthed.
 This Molossian cemetery consist of a total of 103 burials and was in use until late 5th to early 4th century B.C.
 A large Molossian cemetery, was also found at Koutsokrano, Pogoni.